asuarezbravo/systems-design/module_5/module_5_intro.md

 ## Introduction

-Caching is a powerful technique used to improve the performance of a system by storing frequently accessed data in faster, temporary storage.
-In this module, we’ll explore different types of caching, strategies for cache invalidation, and optimization techniques to enhance system performance and reduce latency.
+Caching is a powerful optimization technique that improves the performance of systems by temporarily storing frequently accessed data in faster storage, reducing latency and decreasing the load on back-end resources.
+In modern system design, caching plays a crucial role in improving scalability, reducing response times, and enhancing user experience.

+This module explores various caching techniques, including client-side and server-side caching, distributed caching solutions such as Redis and Memcached, strategies for cache invalidation, and how to optimize database queries for better performance.

+By the end of this module, you will have a solid understanding of how caching and optimization techniques can be applied to design systems that are not only fast but also scalable and efficient.

 ---